-Package name Contents Tarballs (Script install for any distribution) linuxx64- <version>.tar.gz</version> 64-bit Intel linuxx86- <version>.tar.gz</version> 32-bit Intel linuxarmhf- <version>.tar.gz</version> ARM HF
+Package name Contents Tarballs (Script install for any distribution) linuxx64- <version>.tar.gz</version> 64-bit Intel

+Package name Contents linuxarm64- <version>.tar.gz</version> ARM 64

 - If you want to customize the installation location, install Citrix Workspace app from the tarball package.
 If you want to install any required packages automatically, install Citrix Workspace app from the Debian package or the RPM package. - Do not use two different installation methods on the same machine.
 If you do, you might see error messages and unwanted behavior.